 When you pay for insurance, you expect to be covered to a reasonable extent.
 For instance, if you pay for car insurance, you expect to be able to recover compensation for damages to your vehicle and any injuries sustained in the accident.
 If you pay for uninsured motorist coverage, you expect to be covered in the event that a driver hits your vehicle and then takes off.
-If you pay for health insurance, you expect to be able to receive routine health maintenance care and any additional services that your plan provides.
+If you pay for health insurance, you expect to be able to receive routine health maintenance care and the services that your plan provides.

 Unfortunately, insurance is not so cut and dry, and even if your plan states that you are covered for a particular event, you may still be denied should you file an insurance claim for said event.
 If your insurance company denies you a claim even though you are positive that your plan includes coverage for the event for which you filed, or if your claim takes an unnecessarily long time to process, you may have a case for insurance bad faith.
 Contact a Leesburg insurance bad faith attorney to discuss your options in the event that your insurance company does not treat you fairly in claims dealings.

 Insurance bad faith is a legal term used to describe when an insurance company fails to act in the best interest of the insured.
 Insurance companies are required to act in good faith and fair dealings with their clients, and should they fail to do so, they would be considered to be acting in “bad faith.”
 Typically, an insurance company will only act in bad faith if they feel that they are going to be losing money by processing a claim.
 Claims in which insurance companies often lose money are:

 - Uninsured motorist accident claims; and

 However, the loss of money is not a good reason for an insurance company to act in bad faith, and if they do so, they are in violation of the law.
 If your insurance company acts in bad faith towards you, you have every right to file a lawsuit against them.